News you can trust since 1817

 More information and booking info is here.

-It’s all treats and no tricks at Blair Drummond Safari Park this autumn as the award-winning family destination is gearing up for the new season with pumpkins, firepits, hay-bale spiders, and the safari animals roaming the park’s expansive plains.
+It’s all treats and no tricks at Blair Drummond Safari Park this autumn as the award-winning family destination is gearing up for their Hallowild season with pumpkins, firepits, hay-bale spiders, and the safari animals roaming the park’s plains.

-From 8 – 31 October, visitors can the picket fence-enclosed pumpkin patch to choose a pumpkin before toasting some giant marshmallows on the firepits.
+From 21 – 31 October, visitors can head to the picket fence-enclosed pumpkin patch to choose a pumpkin before toasting some giant marshmallows on the firepits.

 There's also a chance to marvel at the antics of the cheeky meerkats, look up to the towering giraffes and say hello to the lions.